 Building the ecosystem for IoT value creation

-Gartner forecasts that 14.2 billion connected things will be in use in 2019, and that the total will reach 25 billion by 2021, producing immense volume of data.
+Gartner forecasts that 14.2 billion connected things will be in use in 2019.
+The total will reach 25 billion by 2021, producing an immense volume of data.

-Heini’s paper published in March 2018, Value Creation in the Internet of Things: Mapping Business Models and Ecosystem Roles highlights the need for finding business models that support the scale of IoT so the power of data can be unlocked providing value for public and private parties.
+Heini’s paper published in March 2018, Value Creation in the Internet of Things: Mapping Business Models and Ecosystem Roles highlights the need for finding business models that support the scale of IoT.
+This is important as it can unlock the power of data providing value for public and private parties.

-Here is an extract that highlights the ecosystem and the key players to ensuring value creation.
+Here is an extract that highlights the ecosystem and the key players for value creation.